mechatroner/vscode_rainbow_csv/rbql_core/README.md

 ### UPDATE statement

 _UPDATE_ query produces a new table where original values are replaced according to the UPDATE expression, so it can also be considered a special type of SELECT query.
-This prevents accidental data loss from poorly written queries.
-_UPDATE SET_ is synonym to _UPDATE_, because in RBQL there is no need to specify the source table.

 ### Aggregate functions and queries